Serving and Sourcing Fresh Food

 Until recently, we haven’t talked all that much publicly about our sourcing philosophy or our high standards because, to us, it’s just how we do things around here.
 However, given consumer interest in more transparency from retailers and restaurants, we’ve enjoyed telling our story.

 Case in point…we just launched a new seasonal salad featuring our lettuce blend, blackberries and strawberries.
-Our creative team did a really nice job with this digital video that begins to paint the picture of all our team had to do in order to source enough blackberries to guarantee supply so we could make the salad.
+Our team worked tirelessly just to source enough blackberries to guarantee supply so we could make the salad.

 Has this fresh sourcing strategy been hard?
 Yes.